serginc21/alphabacktest/README.md

 ### Extras ###

 #### **Technical Indicators** ####
-The technical indicators that come with the ibacktest module are the SMA, EMA, RSI, Bollinger Bands and MACD.
+The technical indicators that come with the alphabacktest module are the SMA, EMA, RSI, Bollinger Bands and MACD.
 However if anyone would want to change it, you can also redefine the ```indicators()``` method.
 ```python
 from bcktclasses_cy import Backtest